kimjos/kimjos/README.md

 ## About Me

 Passionate and versatile in the realms of Cyber Security and Web Development.
 A committed learner, exploring the intersections of IT support, system administration, and innovative projects.

-## Technology Stack

-- HTML
-- CSS
-- JavaScript
-- Python
-- React.js
-- Git

 ---